-- Letter of good standing from Societies Registrar or Letter of Incorporation;
+- Letter of good standing from Societies Registrar or Letter of Incorporation (if applicable); and

-- Identification of additional funding applied for/received for this project.
+- List of additional funding applied for/received for this project.

-Review, grading, and discussion of all applications can take two to three weeks based on the availability of the Healthy Choices Committee.
+Review, rating, discussion and final approval for of all applications can take two to three weeks.

-Processing of Contribution Agreements is dependent on the applicant submitting all relevant documentation with the application as well as ensuring the project budget is calculated correctly.
+Processing time for Contribution Agreements is dependent on the applicant submitting all relevant documentation with the application as well as ensuring the project budget is calculated correctly.

-The applications are reviewed by a HCF Committee composed of members from the Departments of Health and Social Services (Chairperson), Education, Culture & Employment (ECE), Justice (DoJ) and Municipal and Community Affairs (MACA).
-The committee reviews and grades all proposals that are submitted.
-The applications must have a passing mark of 65% or better to receive funding.
+Applications are reviewed by a committee composed of members from the Departments of Health and Social Services (Chairperson), Education, Culture & Employment (ECE), Justice (DoJ) and Municipal and Community Affairs (MACA).

-All applicants receive a letter advising whether their application has been approved or not.
+All applicants receive a letter or email advising whether their application has been approved or not.

 Do I have to provide narrative reports and revenue expenditures reports on the project I receive Healthy Choices Funds for?

-Schedule C of the Contribution Agreement will identify the deliverables owing to the GNWT based on the application being funded.
+Schedule C of the Contribution Agreement will identify the deliverables owing to the Government of the NWT.